algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 To be clear: if the matrix is found to be singular during this process, the system of equations is either over- or under-determined and no general solution exists.
 For this reason, many implementations of this method will stop the moment the matrix is found to have no unique solutions.
 In this implementation, we allowed for the more general case and opted to simply output when the matrix is singular instead.
-If you intend to solve a system of equations, then it makes sense to stop the method the moment you know there is no unique solution, so some small modificationof this code might be necessary!
+If you intend to solve a system of equations, then it makes sense to stop the method the moment you know there is no unique solution, so some small modification of this code might be necessary!

 So what do we do from here?
 Well, we continue reducing the matrix; however, there are two ways to do this: